-See all those wonder herbs, bleu cheese and butter just under the skin in the below picture.
+See all those wonder herbs and butter just under the skin in the below picture.
 This will definitely ensure a super moist and flavorful roasted turkey.
 I baste often while my turkey is roasting, too.
 The aroma is incredible, trust.

 Roast your turkey as you normally would per weight.
 This was a 19 pound turkey I roasted for almost 4 hours.
 I had the wing tips covered in aluminum foil and halfway through the roasting time removed them.
 I hate burned wing tips.